 CPTC continues to grow by adding in-demand courses and programs that allow our students access to the latest industry trends.
-New facilities and renovations provide students with state-of-the-art classrooms, labs and equipment.
-Partnering with local business and industry through advisory committees ensures our students are using the latest technology and learning the skills used by professionals.
+New facilities and renovations provide students with state-of-the-art classrooms, labs, and equipment.
+Partnering with local businesses and industries through advisory committees ensures our students are using the latest technology and learning the skills used by professionals.